-Whitley Award winners are celebrated through a global PR campaign, tailor-made films narrated by Trustee, Sir David Attenborough, and endorsement from high profile supporters such as Ambassadors, Tom Heap and Kate Humble.
+Whitley Award winners are celebrated through a global PR campaign, tailor-made films narrated by Ambassador, Sir David Attenborough, and endorsement from high profile supporters such as Ambassadors, Tom Heap and Kate Humble.

 “The Whitley Award has opened doors to very big stages that were not accessible to me in the past.”